Dipole-dipole interactions mediated by a photonic flat band: Introduction

 With these motivations, this paper presents a general study of atom-photon interactions in the presence of photonic FBs \footnote{Atoms coupled to photonic FBs in specific models appeared in recent studies \cite{de_bernardis_light-matter_2021, bienias_circuit_2022, de_bernardis_chiral_2023}.}, by focusing in particular on photon-mediated interactions whose associated potential shape is inherited (as for standard bands) from the shape of atom-photon BSs.
 In contrast to the edge of a standard band, it turns out that in the vicinity of a FB the shape of the BS is insensitive to the detuning, while the interaction range of photon-mediated interactions generally remains finite even when the atom energetically approaches the FB.

 Importantly, we connect the atom-photon BS to the form of the photonic CLSs characteristic of the considered band by demonstrating that the overlap between CLSs provides the mechanism which enables atoms in different cells to mutually interact.
 We derive an analytical and exact general relationship between the BS localization length and the non-orthogonality of CLSs valid for a large class of 1D and 2D lattices.
+Our theory describes occurrence of atom-photon bound states and dipole-dipole photon-mediated interactions in the vicinity of a FB in the most general case, including when CLSs lack orthogonality.

 This work is organized as follows.
 In Section \ref{model-sec}, we introduce the model and notation and review some basic concepts concerning atom-photon bound states and photon-mediated interactions.
-In Section \ref{sec-cs}, we present a case study illustrating some peculiar features of BSs in the presence of FBs and highlighting differences from standard bands.
+In Section \ref{sec-cs}, we present a case study illustrating some peculiar features of BSs in the presence of FBs: this anticipates some of the main original results of this work and at the same time allows the reader to first familiarize with the physics of flatbands.
 In Section \ref{sec-CLS}, we review the concept of Compact Localised States and introduce some 1D models used in this paper.
-General properties of bound states seeded by a FB are derived and discussed in Section \ref{sec:dressed-BS}, while the case of a giant atom coupled to a FB system and the ensuing photon-mediated interactions is addressed in Section \ref{sec:giants}.
+This is then used in the following Sections \ref{sec:dressed-BS} and \ref{sec-touching} in order to discuss bound states seeded by a FB, which represents a central result of our investigation.
+Finally, the case of a giant atom coupled to a FB system and the ensuing photon-mediated interactions is addressed in Section mediated interactions is addressed in Section \ref{sec:giants}.
 Finally, in Section \ref{sec-conc} we draw our conclusions.